wardcanyon/localarena/README.md

 - Convert client-side codebase to TypeScript; add types.
 Move framework types/interfaces over from BB2 repository.

+- Update bundled deps.

+- There are still a few deps (jQuery, Popper, Bootstrap) that are loaded from CDNs.
+We should bundle those to allow for completely offline development.

 ### Future ideas

 - Integrate some project-linting stuff (e.g. from BGA Workbench).